akshitgrana/Defi-Empire-A-Simple-DeFI-Kingdom-Clone/AVAX_Advanced_Module_1-main/README.md

 1. **Install Avalanche CLI**
    - Install `avalanche-cli` on your UNIX system.
 Follow the guide [here](https://docs.avax.network/tooling/cli-guides/install-avalanche-cli).
+   - To call the avalanche binary from anywhere, you'll need to add it to your system path.
+If you installed the binary into the default location, you can run the following snippet to add it to your path.
+   - In a terminal, run:
+     ```bash
+     export PATH=~/bin:$PATH >>
+     ```

+To add it to your path permanently, add an export command to your shell initialization script.
+If you run bash, use .bashrc.
+If you run zsh, use .zshrc.

 2. **Copy and Test Contracts**
    - Copy `ERC20.sol` and `Vault.sol` from this repository.